ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Experiments

 \section{Experiments}

-\smallsec{Datasets and Evaluation.} We evaluate our method on five benchmarks in total.
-Ref-YTB~\citep{seo2020urvos} and Ref-DAVIS~\citep{khoreva2019video} are standard RVOS benchmarks for evaluating our model's performance on object tracking.
-The evaluation on Ref-YTB is done on the official challenge server, and Ref-DAVIS is evaluated using the official evaluation code.
-For evaluating generalization to rare objects and `Stuff' categories, we use the BURST~\citep{athar2023burst} and VSPW~\citep{miao2021vspw} datasets respectively.
-Finally, we evaluate \methodname and the strongest baselines on our newly introduced Ref-VPS benchmark that focuses on dynamic process segmentation (detailed in Section~\ref{sec:dataset}).
-All these datasets except Ref-YTB are only used for evaluation (\ie, the results are zero-shot).
+\smallsec{Datasets and evaluation.} We evaluate our method on six benchmarks in total.
+Ref-YTB~\citep{seo2020urvos}, Ref-DAVIS~\citep{khoreva2019video}, and MeViS~\citep{ding2023mevis} are standard RVOS benchmarks, with MeViS focusing on challenging, motion‑guided referring expressions.
+For evaluating generalization to rare objects and `Stuff' categories, we use BURST~\citep{athar2023burst} and VSPW~\citep{miao2021vspw} datasets, respectively.
+Finally, we evaluate \methodname and the strongest baselines on our newly introduced Ref-VPS (detailed in Section~\ref{sec:dataset}).
+All the datasets, except Ref-YTB and MeViS, are only used for evaluation in a \textit{zero-shot} manner.

-For Ref-YTB~\citep{seo2020urvos} and Ref-DAVIS~\citep{khoreva2019video} we use the standard evaluation metrics - Region Similarity ($\mathcal{J}$), Contour accuracy ($\mathcal{F}$) and their mean ($\mathcal{J\&F}$).
-For all other evaluations we use the Region Similarity ($\mathcal{J}$) metric.
+For Ref-YTB~\citep{seo2020urvos}, Ref-DAVIS~\citep{khoreva2019video}, and MeViS~\citep{ding2023mevis}, we use the standard evaluation metrics - Region Similarity ($\mathcal{J}$)~\cite{everingham2010pascal}, Contour accuracy ($\mathcal{F}$)~\cite{perazzi2016benchmark} and their mean ($\mathcal{J\&F}$)~\cite{davis2017}.
+For all other evaluations, we use the $\mathcal{J}$ metric.
+The evaluations on Ref-YTB and MeViS are done on the official servers, and we use the official metric implementation of Ref-DAVIS for all the other benchmarks.

-\smallsec{Implementation details.} We build our method upon ModelScopeT2V~\citep{wang2023modelscope}.
-We adopt a two-stage training strategy following prior work~\citep{zhu2024exploring}.
-In the first stage, we fine-tune only the spatial weights using image-text samples from Ref-COCO~\citep{yu2016modelingcontextreferringexpressions} for 1 epoch and then fine-tune all weights for 40 epoch using Ref-YTB~\citep{seo2020urvos} video-text training samples and 12k samples from Ref-COCO jointly.
-In the second stage, the image samples from Ref-COCO are converted to pseudo videos through augmentations following \citet{wu2022languagequeriesreferringvideo}.
-We freeze the CLIP encoder and VAE during training.
+\smallsec{Implementation details.} Our approach builds upon two state-of-the-art text-to-video diffusion architectures: ModelScope~\citep{wang2023modelscope} and Wan~\citep{wan2025wan}.
+Additional video diffusion backbones are evaluated in the supplementary.
+ModelScope comprises 1.4 billion parameters and extends Stable Diffusion~\citep{blattmann2023stable} with temporal modules.
+We adopt a two-stage training protocol following~\citet{zhu2024exploring}: in Stage I, we fine-tune only the spatial weights on Ref‐COCO image-text pairs\citep{yu2016modelingcontextreferringexpressions} for one epoch; in Stage II, we fine-tune all network weights for 40 epochs using Ref‐YTB video–text examples~\citep{seo2020urvos} supplemented with 12K Ref‐COCO images converted into pseudo‐videos following \citet{wu2022language}.
+In contrast, Wan employs a 14 billion parameter diffusion transformer that jointly models spatial and temporal information, without dedicated temporal modules~\citep{peebles2023scalable}.
+Accordingly, we train this variant in a single stage on the combined Ref‐COCO and Ref‐YTB datasets for 80k iterations.
+Throughout training, the text encoder and VAE remain frozen.
+Unless otherwise stated, all models are trained and evaluated at a resolution of $512\times512$.